GPII/universal/README.md

 # GPII Universal

-The package contains cross-platform core components of the GPII personalization infrastructure.
+The PACKAGE contains cross-platform core components of the GPII personalization infrastructure.
 This repository should not be used directly, but in conjunction with one of the top-level GPII architecture-specific repositories.
 Additional documentation is available [on our wiki](http://wiki.gpii.net/w/Architecture).